 There are 3 locations on the Great Wall of China with easy access from Beijing 1) Badaling Great Wall 2) Juyongguan Great Wall and 3) Shuiguan Great Wall.
 I visited two of them in the same day, as a result I can say that the Shuiguan location is the least touristy option and also the most rewarding.
 Additionally, both of the other locations are within easy driving distance from Shuiguan Great Wall.

 In ancient times, the city of Beijing was exposed to Mongol invaders coming from the north.
 As a result, it was necessary to maintain firm control of the Guangou Valley and Juyong Pass.
 Although Beijing is no longer under threat from a Mongol invasion their lasting legacy still exists.
 Fortunately, all three Great Wall fortifications are easily accessible from Beijing.

-History of Shuiguan Great Wall
+Brief History of Shuiguan Great Wall

 This section of the wall was constructed by the Ming Dynasty about 400 years ago.
 In Chinese, shui translates as “water” and guan means “pass”.